-Retention marketing is a strategic marketing approach with the aim of increasing customer loyalty.
-For this purpose, important customer groups are segmented in the company in order to bind them to the company in the long term with targeted measures (example: payback cards).
+Retention marketing is a strategic marketing approach aimed at increasing customer loyalty.
+To this end, important customer groups are segmented in the company in order to bind them to the company in the long term with targeted measures (example: Payback cards).

-For this purpose, data from crm software and systematically created market research are brought together and evaluated as the basis of database marketing.
-Subsequent activities are intended to increase customer value, extend the customer life cycle and thus increase sales per customer for the company.
+For this purpose, data from the CRM software and systematically designed market research are combined and evaluated as the basis of database marketing.
+Subsequent activities are designed to increase customer value, extend the customer life cycle, and thus increase revenue per customer for the company.

-As a relatively new trend, Social CRM is expanding operational CRM.
-The main focus is on potential and existing customers who are more strategically integrated into a collaborative dialogue via the Internet and social media platforms (such as Facebook, WhatsApp, Twitter or Instagram).
-The aim is to find out about customer wishes, but also to spread quick answers and reactions to customer satisfaction.
+A relatively new trend, social CRM extends operational CRM.
+The main focus is on potential and existing customers, who are more strategically engaged in a collaborative dialog via the Internet and social media platforms (such as Facebook, WhatsApp, Twitter or Instagram).
+The goal is to find out what customers want, but also to disseminate quick responses and reactions for customer satisfaction.

 Elementary for CRM

-The right system, CRM analysis and the use of the insights gained
+The right system, the CRM analysis and the use of the gained insights

 CRM systems are tools for optimizing customer relationship management.
-You improve this according to one of the CRM definitions mentioned above by collecting customer data and processes that are relevant to the company’s success.
+You improve this according to one of the above CRM definitions by capturing customer data and transactions that are relevant to the success of the business.

-The CRM software supports all areas of the company that are connected to customers.
-CRM is used particularly frequently in sales, but also in marketing or for service & IT.
-To decide which program best suits your company, get a CRM software function overview in advance.
+The CRM software supports all areas of the company that are connected with customers.
+Particularly frequently CRM in salesbut also used in marketing or for service & IT.
+To decide which program is the best fit for your business, get an up-front CRM Software Feature Overview.

-With the introduction of a CRM system, great potential for intensifying existing or emerging business relationships arises.
-However, the prerequisite for this is on the one hand the analysis of purchase and decision-making motives and on the other hand the use of these findings in customer care and acquisition for individual communication through adapted strategies, processes and technical solutions on the part of the company.
+With the Introduction of a CRM system great potential for intensifying existing or emerging business relationships arises.
+However, the prerequisite for this is, on the one hand, the analysis of purchase and decision motives and, on the other hand, the use of these findings in customer care and acquisition for individual communication through adapted strategies, processes and technical solutions on the part of the company.

-Data collection and analysis is carried out on an ongoing basis and produces data for the evaluation and consideration of future developments.
-This data and associated decisions in turn form the basis for further analyses and new decisions.
+Data collection and analysis is ongoing and produces data for evaluation and consideration of future developments.
+This data, along with related decisions, in turn forms the basis for further analysis and new decisions.